Strategies for Virtual and Decentralized Study Designs

 Berger: Direct-to-patient recruitment strategies have been utilized for years, including advertising, social media, use of prescription claims and lab data to target patients.
 These tactics drive patients to a web-screener or call center for eligibility confirmation, telehealth-enabled PI interaction, and routing to an eConsent platform.
 A significant benefit to this approach is that the recruitment of patients is not restricted to the geographic areas that are within proximity to brick and mortar sites.
 This can be a significant advantage when conducting studies in rare diseases.

 Jean-Mary: When recruiting for studies more virtually, it is even more important to ensure the visuals and tools utilized are clear, concise, easy-to-use, and engaging.
 It’s also key that the outreach is done via different modalities, through multiple channels, and directed to patients as well health care providers.
 We have produced more educational and recruitment materials, videos, and platforms for virtual trials which focus on providing several ways to pre-screen and enroll through multiple channels, such as text and web screeners.
 Call centers, mobile messaging, and digital assistant programs are also important for maintaining communication with potential and enrolled study participants.
-A key consideration is that all outreach is done in adherence with global data protection / privacy regulations, something that we have successfully navigated as communication is conducted more remotely.
+A key consideration is that all outreach is done in adherence to global data protection / privacy regulations, something that we have successfully navigated as communication is conducted more remotely.

 How are you designing studies that rely less on the patient going to the site?